Basilica of Sant'Apollinare Nuovo

 The Basilica of Sant'Apollinare Nuovo is a basilica church in Ravenna, Italy.
 It was erected by the Ostrogothic king Theodoric the Great as his palace chapel during the first quarter of the 6th century (as attested to in the Liber Pontificalis).
 This Arian church was originally dedicated in 504 AD to "Christ the Redeemer".

 It was reconsecrated in 561 AD, under the rule of the Byzantine emperor Justinian I, under the new name "Sanctus Martinus in Coelo Aureo" ("Saint Martin in Golden Heaven").
-Suppressing the Arian church, the church was dedicated to Saint Martin of Tours, a foe of Arianism.
+Suppressing the Arian church, Justinian rededicated the church to Saint Martin of Tours, a foe of Arianism.
 According to legend, Pope Gregory the Great ordered that the mosaics in the church be blackened, as their golden glory distracted worshipers from their prayers.
 The basilica was renamed again in 856 AD when relics of Saint Apollinaris were transferred from the Basilica of Sant'Apollinare in Classe because of the threat posed by frequent raids of pirates from the Adriatic Sea.

 Its apse and atrium underwent modernization at various times, beginning in the 6th century with the destruction of mosaics whose themes were too overtly Arian or which expressed the king's glory, but the mosaics of the lateral walls, twenty-four columns with simplified Corinthian capitals, and an Ambo are preserved.
 On some columns, images of arms and hands can be seen, which are parts of figures once representing praying Goths and Theodoric's court, deleted in Byzantine times.
 Renovations (and alterations) were done to the mosaics in the mid-19th century by Felice Kibel.
-The present apse is a reconstruction after being damaged during World War I.
+The present apse is a reconstruction after being damaged during World War II.

-Architecture and decoration
+Description

 On the upper band of the left lateral wall are 13 small mosaics, depicting Jesus' miracles and parables; and on the right wall are 13 mosaics depicting the Passion and Resurrection.
 However, the flagellation and crucifixion are lacking.
 They describe the parts of the Bible that were read aloud in the church during Lent under the rule of Theodoric the Great.
 On the left, Jesus is always depicted as young, beardless man, dressed as a Roman Emperor.
 On the right, Jesus is depicted with a beard.
 For the Arians, this emphasized that Jesus grew older and became a "man of sorrows", as spoken of by the prophet Isaiah.
 These mosaics are separated by decorative mosaic panels depicting a shell-shaped niche with a tapestry, cross, and two doves.
 These mosaics were executed by at least two artists.

 The next row of mosaics are a scheme of haloed saints, prophets and evangelists, sixteen on each side.
 The figures are executed in a Hellenistic-Roman tradition and show a certain individuality of expression as compared to the other figures in the basilica.
 Each individual depicted holds a book, in either scroll or codex format, and, like many of the other figures throughout the basilica, each of their robes has a mark or symbol in it.
 These mosaics alternate with windows.
 They were executed in the time of Theodoric.